bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 * *`belongs_to`* is a *core* of a model
   * This associations is used in almost all methods.
 * *`has_many`* is usually *better* to create a slice
-  * Methods with this associations is usually independent from each other.
+  * Methods with this associations is usually independent.

 !SLIDE[bg=techtalk_bg.png]